 Fishing requires patience, but it isn’t passive.
 You have to cast out the line over the water again and again, reeling it in slowly and hoping to feel the tug that tells you you’ve got something.

 It also requires ingenuity.
 Sometimes fish won’t take the bait you’re offering them.
-Other times, you’ll get your line caught on something, and have to figure out how to untangle it.
+Other times, you’ll get your line caught on something and have to figure out how to untangle it.
 But for the most part, it is a kind of repetitive simple motion, coupled with hope, that draws you into a mesmerized state of calm anticipation.

-Fishing with others is the most fun; you can vie with each other to catch more fish, help each other tie knots and untangle lines, and– most importantly– rely on responsible adults to ensure that you don’t get hooked, and that you safely release the fish you catch.
+Fishing with others is so much fun.
+You can vie with each other to catch more fish, help each other tie knots and untangle lines, and– most importantly– rely on responsible adults to ensure that you don’t get hooked, and that you safely release the fish you catch.
 But even though my only fishing experience has been with my family, I learned to see the appeal of standing alone on a shore and casting a line out again and again, practicing patience and ingenuity and learned independence, totally content with only the fish for company.
 It’s a wonderful hobby, and if you release your catches, it’s more of a contest between you and the fish, between you and yourself.
 Someday soon, I will revisit those childhood memories and take my fishing rod out to new waters.